dehowell/tcpdump-vtcodecamp2016/slides.md

 ---

 > **Umm,** is something wrong with the network?
--- Me, grasping at straws while troubleshooting **production issues**.
+-- Me, grasping at straws while troubleshooting **production issues.**

 ^I got tired of asking this hand-wavey question and feeling like a ding-dong.
 I'm far from an expert, but learning the basics of network troubleshooting has helped me ask way better questions of the systems engineers I work with and get to the bottom of issues faster.